Shoulder injury claims are one of the more common types of accident claim our personal injury solicitors deal with.

 There is no straightforward calculation to determine the exact compensation for a shoulder injury.
 The amount you can expect to be awarded will depend on the severity of your injuries and the long-term effects of the injury on your life and your livelihood.
 Severe or long-term injuries that can reduce the quality of your life or restrict you from performing certain actions will typically earn the highest award.

-- The compensation for a frozen shoulder that lasts no more than 2 years, ranges from about £6,000 to £9,700.
+- Compensation amount for a frozen shoulder that lasts no more than 2 years, ranges from about £6,000 to £9,700.

-- For dislocations, fractures, injured nerves and other serious injuries that affect you in the long-term, you may be awarded compensation in the range of £9,700 to £36,600.
+- For dislocations, fractures, injured nerves and other serious shoulder injuries that affect you in the long-term, you may be awarded average compensation in the range of £9,700 to £36,600.

 * The amounts shown above are average shoulder injury compensation amounts.
 The compensation you might actually receive may vary based on the merits of your specific injury.